RaghavSingal2002/Feynn_lab_Project/README.md

 Collecting Data –**

-1. Use online databases like Statista, IBISWorld, or industry-specific reports to collect historical sales data, market growth rates, and pricing trends.
+1. Use online databases like Statista, IBISWorld, or Industry-specific reports to collect historical sales data, market growth rates, and pricing trends.
 2. Example: Collect data for the past 10 years regarding healthcare analytics market growth.

 **Performing Regression Analysis:**

-Use Python with libraries like pandas, numpy, scikitlearn, and statsmodels to fit the data to the chosen model.
+Use Python with libraries like pandas, numpy, scikit-learn, and statsmodels to fit the data to the chosen model.

 # Linear Regression Example in Python